 Environmental, Social and Governance ("ESG") is an area of significant and increased focus for governments and regulators, investors, ING's customers and employees, and other stakeholders or third parties (e.g., nongovernmental organizations or NGOs).
 As a result, an increasing number of laws, regulations and legislative actions have been introduced to address climate change, sustainability and other ESG-related matters, including in relation to the financial sector's operations and strategy.
 Such recent regulations include the EU Sustainable Finance Disclosure Regulation ("SFDR"), EU Taxonomy Regulation and EU Green Bond Standards, which broadly focus on disclosure obligations, standardized definitions and classification frameworks for environmentally sustainable activities.
 These laws, regulations and legislative frameworks may directly and indirectly impact the business environment in which ING operates and may expose ING to significant risks.

 National or international regulatory actions or developments may also result in financial institutions coming under increased pressure from internal and external stakeholders regarding the management and disclosure of their ESG risks and related lending and investment activities.
 ING may from time to time disclose ESG-related initiatives or aims in connection with the conduct of its business and operations.
 However, there is no guarantee that ING will be able to implement such initiatives or meet such aims within anticipated timeframes, or at all.
-ING may fail to fulfil internal or external ESG-related initiatives, aims or expectations, or may be perceived to fail to do so, or may fail to adequately or accurately report performance or developments with respect to such initiatives or goals regarding such matters.
+ING may fail to fulfil internal or external ESG-related initiatives, aims or expectations, or may be perceived to fail to do so, or may fail to adequately or accurately report performance or developments with respect to such initiatives, aims or expectations.
+ING could therefore be criticized or held responsible for the scope of its initiatives or goals regarding such matters.
 In addition, ING might face requests for specific strategies, plans or commitments to address ESG-related matters, which may or may not be viewed as satisfactory to the relevant internal and external stakeholders (including NGOs).
 Any of these factors may have an adverse impact on ING's reputation and brand value, or on ING's business, financial condition and operating results.